comsee-research/Neuvisys/README.md

 - ``./neuvisys-exe [networkPath] [eventPath] [nbPass]``

 ``networkPath`` correspond to the path of the network structure.
-If you used the python script for creating an empty network, that would be:
-``./configuration/network/configs/network_config.json``.
+This must link to the network config file, such as: ``./network/configs/network_config.json``.

 ``eventPath`` is the relative path to an event file in the .npz format.